-Learning: not only the students that collaborate are the ones that are learning - they are simply the ones that are “heard”.
-Note all the students that have high Engagement but low Collaboration and the ones that have written many personal Notes - they also had meaningful interactions, they just might be shy.
+Learning: not only the users that collaborate are the ones that are learning - they are simply the ones that are “heard”.
+Note all the users that have high Engagement but low Collaboration and the ones that have written many personal Notes - they also had meaningful interactions, they just might be shy.
 Diving into User View, can shed more light by looking at Completion metrics, especially at the ratio of Average Completion rate vs Total Completion.

 Course analytics data can be exported, and dowloaded in CSV format.
 For more details please refer to Exporting Course Data: